SteeltoeOSS/Documentation/docs/discovery/discovering-services.md

 ### Using HttpClientFactory

-In addition to the `DiscoveryHttpClientHandler` mentioned above, you also have the option to use the new [HttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) together with the  `DiscoveryHttpMessageHandler` (provided by Steeltoe) for service lookup.
+In addition to the `DiscoveryHttpClientHandler` mentioned above, you also have the option to use the [HttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) together with the `DiscoveryHttpMessageHandler` (provided by Steeltoe) for service lookup.

 `DiscoveryHttpMessageHandler` is a `DelegatingHandler` that you can use, much like the `DiscoveryHttpClientHandler`, to intercept requests and to evaluate the URL to see if the host portion of the URL can be resolved from the current service registry.
 The handler does this for any `HttpClient` created by the factory.